Dr David Unwin’s Low Carb Approach

 Similarly, at the beginning of the trial, nine out of ten participants were taking at least one drug; by the end, more than half had either reduced or ceased their medication altogether.
 Moreover, they probably felt far more content throughout the two-year experiment, because another study reported a ‘significant decrease in the psychological stress associated with diabetes management alongside a reduction in negative moods between meals’.

 While David Unwin advocated the careful control of carbohydrates, plenty of diabetic patients and a few clinicians were prepared to go much further by reducing their carb intake to as little as 20g a day, while increasing their consumption of fat.
 In short, they adopted a full-blown ketogenic diet and forced their bodies into ketogenesis.

 Ketogenesis is the body’s natural response to starvation.
-Once the body has exhausted its limited reserves of glucose, it first converts protein from our muscles into glucose, which is used to fuel the brain.
+Once the body has exhausted its limited reserves of glucose, it first converts Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… from our muscles into glucose, which is used to fuel the brain.

 However, this is not a good long-term solution, given that we need our muscles as well as our brain, so the body soon switches to the production of ketones.
 These are made from fat that is released from storage in response to the critical carbohydrate shortage, and they are a perfect source of energy for both the brain and the muscles.
 The body still needs a small amount of glucose on a daily basis, but this can be manufactured from protein.